 Alternatively, the sediment environment may have been stressful for fungi and limited growth.
-Environments with low oxygen (Medeiros et al. 2009) and with high nutrients, low oxygen, and low flow (Pascola and Cassio 2004) show reduced fungal biomass.
+Environments with low oxygen (Medeiros et al. 2009) and with high nutrients, low oxygen, and low flow (Pascola and Cassio 2004) showed reduced fungal biomass.
 The leaf discs in contact with the sediments may have had lower fungal biomass because the sediment environmental conditions (i.e., low oxygen, low flow, high nutrients) were suboptimal for fungal growth.
 If this was the case, then the greater decomposition would likely have been due to increased bacterial activity, which may have been supported by the mixed fine substrate in the sediments.
 We did not measure fungal and bacterial production so we cannot distinguish between these alternatives with our data.
 Furthermore, the microcosms as a whole and surface sediments did not become hypoxic because the upper 3 - 4 mm of the sediments contained oxidized iron (were orange in color) throughout the experiment (K. Fortino, pers. obs.).

 Conclusions

 Our results show that the environmental conditions associated with leaf decomposition can alter the processing of organic matter in aquatic systems.
 In particular we found that the presence of a labile organic matter pool (i.e., sediments) can accelerate the loss of C from terrestrial subsidies to aquatic systems.
-We propose that small constructed ponds represent a unique environment for organic matter processing within the river network due in part to their creation of a complex organic matter pool derived from phytoplankton detritus and terrestrial leaf litter.
+We propose that small constructed ponds could represent a unique environment for organic matter processing within the river network due in part to their creation of a complex organic matter pool derived from phytoplankton detritus and terrestrial leaf litter.
 Our results suggest mechanisms of organic matter processing operating in these common lentic environments that are distinct from those in nearby lotic portions of the watershed and suggest at least 3 unresolved questions: 1) How does the environmental heterogeneity in actual ponds affect the priming response that we observed in the lab?, 2) How are the metabolic activities of the bacteria and fungi linked as a result of the priming process?, and 3) How does the interaction of bacteria and fungi on the complex organic matter pools found in small constructed ponds affect nutrient transport and processing by the river network?

 Author contributions